Who Is Andy Cohen?

 His love of the soap led him to his first celebrity interview subject — Susan Lucci — whom he persuaded to agree to an interview with him in New York in December 1987 while he was a journalism student at Boston University.

 Cohen graduated from Boston University with a BA in broadcast journalism.
 He had already held internships at St. Louis radio and TV stations in high school, and after his graduation from college in 1990, he landed a job in New York as a news clerk at CBS News assigned to the network’s morning show CBS This Morning.

 He stayed at CBS for 10 years, becoming a producer on the morning show and also the prime-time news magazine 48 Hours.
 In 2000, he landed a job in program development at Trio, a cable network owned by NBCUniversal.
 In 2004, he moved over to Bravo (also owned by NBCUniversal) as vice president of original programming.
 He did not relinquish his management role at Bravo until 2014, even though his career as an on-camera personality on the network was then well under way.

 A Social Media Star

-His visibility in the pop-culture realm has made him a social-media star with over 2 millions followers on Twitter and on Instagram.
+Cohen's visibility in the pop-culture realm has made him a social-media star with over 3 million followers on Instagram and another 2 million-plus on Twitter.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!